Galapagos, Machu Picchu, and Easter Island

 Day 11 (Tue): Machu Picchu-Cusco.

 This is a free day to explore Machu Picchu on your own.
 You may want to hike Huayna Picchu or enjoy another activity.
 Mid-afternoon, you will depart from Machu Picchu by train to Poroy Station in the Sacred Valley, and then be taken to your hotel in Cusco.
 Overnight in Cusco.
 (B)

-Morning transfer to the airport for your flight back to Lima.
+Morning transfer to the airport for your flight back to Lima and then Santiago, Chile.
 Upon arrival, you will be transferred to your hotel.
-You will have the afternoon free.
-Overnight in Lima.
+Overnight in Santiago.
 (B)

 In the morning, you will have a panoramic city tour of Santiago, which will include Parque O’Higgins, Plaza de Armas (the city’s historic center), Palacio de la Moneda, ex-National Congress, Mapocho Station Cultural Center, Santa Lucia Hill, the place of Santiago’s founding in 1541,and the Bohemian district of Bellavista.
 In the afternoon, you will visit your choice of one of the following vineyards around Santiago (included in price): Concha y Torro, Cousino Macul, and Undurraga.
 Overnight in Santiago.
 (B)

 Transfer to the airport for your flight to Easter Island.
 Upon arrival, you will be transferred to your hotel.
 Overnight in Easter Island.
 (B)